 Threading vs Tweezing

-If you find someone that knows what they’re doing, you can get some stunningly shaped eyebrows.
+If you find someone that knows what they’re doing with a pair of tweezers, you can get some stunningly shaped eyebrows.

 If we were to compare threading vs tweezing, the big difference would the that threading is a lot faster because it can catch a bunch of hairs and remove them from the root while tweezers pull hairs individually.

 It’s a simple spring shaped like a U that removes the hairs as you twist inwards and outwards.

 It’s great for peach fuzz (thin fine hairs) but not for the coarse ones and definitely not for shaping eyebrows.